Lazaruz88/lazaruz88.github.io/_posts/gameserver/2019-05-06-darkrp-starter.md

 You can find the main config at garrysmod/addons/darkrpmodification/lua/darkrp_config

-If you have any questions don't hesitate to contact us trough a ticket or at discord!
+If you have any questions don't hesitate to contact us through a ticket or at discord!